- Developers

 You can build ’buyer persona‘ using this tool by Hubspot called “Make my persona”.

-You will need to understand what your target customers will consider as valuable from your product.
+To build your SaaS pricing model, you will need to understand what your target customers will consider as valuable from your product.
 The model to arrive at a price for a SaaS product depends on your exact understanding of that value.

 Ask questions, and use survey tools if you want accurate data about this.